sup1p/wandermap/README.md

   - Image upload system with external **Supabase S3** bucket
   - Public and private profile access with hashed token links
   - Integration with **Nominatim API** for place autocomplete
+  - Getting latitude and longitude from nominatim, so frontend can save coordinates.
+  - Latitude and longitude are automatically filled up when user used our suggestion system via nominatim.

 ---